 Let’s face it: how Michigan law describes each term is what matters and how the court orders spell out the parenting time specifics is what matters.
 Let’s start with the most important part of this discussion first.

-Physical Child Custody Vs. Legal Child Custody And Other Custody Terms
+Physical Child Custody Vs. Legal Child Custody and Other Custody Terms

 There are two kinds of custody: physical and legal.
 Physical custody is where the child is living; legal custody is a parent’s right to make major decisions about their child’s schooling and medical care.
 Whenever a judge orders custody, the order should address both kinds of custody.